aamazie/mewtwo/README.txt

 #Rust Malware Scanner, MEWTWO

-Malware Scanner in Memory-Safe Rust for Buffer Overflow and RAT Detection and Prevention
+Malware Scanner in Memory-Safe Rust for Buffer Overflow (NOP Sled) and RAT Detection and Prevention

+NOP Sleds are effective ways to inject RATs and other malware.
+See the Malware Signatures list in the program to add your own signatures or to lengthen or shorten the NOP Sled.

 Implementing the Permissions Setup: